ferrithemaker/ferrithemaker.github.io/_posts/2020-05-10-minecraft-pi-projects.markdown

 ---
 layout: post
-title:  "'Minecraft Pi' educative scripts for kids"
+title:  "[Updated] 'Minecraft Pi' educative scripts for kids"
 date:   2020-05-06 23:14:26 +0200
 categories: minecraft raspberrypi
 ---

 I started a new repo with educative Python scripts for kids.
 Play and learn with Python!

-The first two scripts are:
+The scripts are:

 ### picameraintominecraft.py [Level:HARD]